CaliOn2/JsGames/README.md

 # JsGames
-A Collection of Js Games to allow people to easily play and modify games cross-platform without the need for advanced user priveleges
+A Collection of Js Games to allow people to easily play and modify games cross-platform without the need for advanced user privileges

 <b>Current Functional Games:</b>
 - JumpGame: A vertical parcour game